lydianchord/tracery-markov-model-maker/README.md

 *  `-n SIZE`, `--ngram SIZE` &mdash; Specify n-gram size (default: 3)
 * `-l`, `--lowercase` &mdash; Convert all input to lowercase

 The input corpus should be a text file containing statements separated by line breaks (preferably in English since it's the only language I've tested so far).
+The output JSON file will appear in a folder named `output`.